 C. Pitch close to your laundry – I often pitch near to a bush or tree so that I can hang my washing off it!
 Proximity to the hanging location means that you won’t cycle off without that jersey!

-E. Furniture – North American campsites usually offer some sort of table or bench to prepare and cook your food or sit down at near your pitch.
+E. Furniture – North American or Australian campsites usually offer some sort of table or bench to prepare and cook your food or sit down at near your pitch.
 European campsites have a lot fewer.
 In Europe I carry a folding chair (see images below).

 F. Bike Storage thoughts – this is easy if you pitch next to a fence, tree or wall where you can lock and store your bike in close proximity.
 I like to sleep close to my steed.
 If you have no way of leaning the bike up then I turn it upside down and it rests on the saddle (covered) and handlebars.
 I don’t fit my bike with a stand – they just seem, to me, like extra weight to haul up a mountain!
 I always lock up the bike overnight.